'Gilmore Girls' Season 4, Episode 12: A Family Matter

 Best literary or pop culture references:

 I love Paris' morning espresso routine that includes a) telling people to die (twice) and b) screaming things like "Good mooooooooorning, Vietnam!"
 I used to love that movie as a kid but haven't watched it in probably at least 15 years.
-RIP Robin Williams ... now I'm depressed.
+RIP Robin Williams.

 Stars Hollow weirdness:

 Kirk freaks out when Lorelai asks to sit at his table at Luke's.
-She assures him that she's not flirting with him, then proceeds to heavily flirt with him.
+She assures him that she's not flirting with him, then proceeds to eye-fuck him at the table.
 He grows increasingly uncomfortable and finally shouts, "I have a girlfriend!"
-For a Daniel Palladino episode, this one is annoying light on townies.
+For a Daniel Palladino episode, this one is annoyingly light on townies.

 Poor Kirk.
 Even though she's joking, this behavior is obnoxious.